EU calls Gaza-war summit, triples aid to Palestinians

 The talks would cover "regional escalation of the conflict", its potential "to exacerbate tensions between communities and feed extremism" in the EU, and the "risk of onward migratory waves to Europe," he added.

-Meanwhile, the €50m commission aid-boost for the UN relief agency in Gaza, UNRWA, comes after a week of Israeli air-fire killed at least 2,300 Palestinians and displaced more than 1 million people.
+Meanwhile, the €50m commission boost for humanitarian aid in Gaza comes after a week of Israeli air-fire killed at least 2,300 Palestinians and displaced more than 1 million people.

+The commission is still in talks with NGOs and UN agencies to see where to channel the extra funds.

-Israel also cut off water, food, medicine, and electricity supplies to Gaza.
+Israel has also cut off water, food, medicine, and electricity supplies to the Strip.

+Humanitarian aid aside, the EU commission pays over €200m a year in other "development" funding to Palestinians.

 Michel's EU summit will probably fall after Israel begins a ground incursion in Gaza.

-And the soaring Palestinian deaths entailed in a ground attack will aggravate EU divisions as well as escalating tension in the Middle East.
+And the soaring Palestinian deaths entailed in a ground attack will aggravate EU divisions and escalate tension in the wider Middle East.

 Based on recent EU splits on Israel, it can count on full support from Austria, the Czech Republic, and Hungary.